 Nevertheless, she persevered.
 During the day, she worked at Vinylmania, one of a handful of stores in New York City that catered to DJs, and was just down the street from her small second-floor apartment on Carmine Street in New York’s Greenwich Village.
 Vinylmania exposed her to new music and gave her visibility in the city’s thriving DJ community.

-Morabito spun at the Ice Palace, a club in Cherry Grove, one of the two primarily Gay communities on Fire Island, which is a barrier island off the east coast of long Island, New York.
+Morabito spun at the Ice Palace, a club in Cherry Grove, one of the two primarily Gay communities on Fire Island, a barrier island off the east coast of long Island, New York.
 She also was playing small clubs and bars in the NYC.
 Her chance to make a bigger name for herself came in 1992 when she played the Pavilion, the disco that dominated Fire Island Pines (also known as “the Pines”), a community just to the east of Cherry Grove.
 The Pines is an affluent summer resort town populated mainly by Manhattan’s Gay male moneyed class.
 The effect of playing the Pavilion was immediate and dramatic.
 She established a residency at the Pavilion, which led to gigs around New York City, the nation and in Europe.

 The next year, she played her first major Circuit weekend, the Morning Party.
 Benefiting the Gay Men’s Health Crisis, the Morning Party had moved from a house party in the Pines to the beach itself.
 The party sprawled alongside the Atlantic Ocean, with a mammoth dance floor set up on the sand.
 The event lasted from noon until evening, when the encroaching tide began to pour over the dance floor.
 While Morabito did not play the Morning Party itself that year (she would do that two years later, in 1995), she did play the Pavilion the night before.
-Billed as “Drums of Passion,” the night was a triumph and firmly established Morabito as one of the major players in the increasingly popular Circuit.
+Billed as “Drums of Passion,” the night was a triumph and firmly established Morabito as one of the major DJs in the increasingly popular Circuit.

 Hotlanta, Phoenix Rising, and the Black Party